2025 National Camogie League

 The 2025 National Camogie League, known for sponsorship reasons as the Very Camogie League, was held in spring 2025.
-It was a secondary competition for camogie county teams in Ireland, as well as some intermediate (second-string) county teams, held in spring prior to the All-Ireland Senior Camogie Championship. were the winners.
+It was a secondary competition for camogie county teams in Ireland held in spring prior to the All-Ireland Senior Camogie Championship. were the winners.
+Compared to the 2024 season intermediate (second-string) teams were not able to play anymore reducing the total number of teams from 36 to 24 teams.

 Format

 League structure

 The 2025 National Camogie League consists of six divisions: